alphagov/verify-event-recorder-service/README.md

 The database scripts live in [verify-event-system-database-scripts](https://github.com/alphagov/verify-event-system-database-scripts).

 The `./build/run-tests.sh` script expects to find the above repo, checked out, in the `../verify-event-system-database-scripts` directory.
 If it does not find it there, it will automatically clone it to that location.
+If you have, or would like, the repo stored elsewhere you can override this behaviour by setting the `VERIFY_EVENT_SYSTEM_DATABASE_SCRIPTS_LOCATION` to the required path before running the test script.

 The `./build/run-tests.sh` script will then build the database migration image and use that image to populate a local PostgreSQL container with the correct schema.